scm-manager/scm-markdown-plantuml-plugin/README.md

 The plugin can be compiled and packaged with the normal maven lifecycle:

 * clean - `gradle clean` - deletes the build directory
-* run - `gradle run` - starts an SCM-Manager with the plugin pre installed and with livereload for the ui
+* run - `gradle run` - starts an SCM-Manager with the plugin pre-installed and with livereload for the ui
 * build - `gradle build` - executes all checks, tests and builds the smp inclusive javadoc and source jar
 * test - `gradle test` - run all java tests
 * ui-test - `gradle ui-test` - run all ui tests